 On 1 October 1999 a TAC of 155.98 t was set for PAU 5B, comprising a TACC of 143.98 t (a 5 t reduction) and customary and recreational allowances of 6 t each.
 The TAC and TACC were subsequently reduced twice, and TAC was set at 105 t in 2002-2018, with a TACC of 90 t, customary and recreational allowances at 6 t each and an allowance of 3 t for other mortality.
-In 2018 the TACC was increased to 107 t, and the customary allowance to 7 t, bringing the TAC to 123 t but an injunction has been filed (Table 1).
+In 2018 the PAU5B TACC was increased to 107 t, and the customary allowance to 7 t, bringing the TAC to 123 t.
+Prior to the increase being triggered however an injunction was filed by parties concerned about the possible impact on s.28N rights in the fishery.
+Subsequently, in 2022, the 28N Rights in question were extinguished and the injunction withdrawn, which allowed the TAC increase to proceed at the start of the October 2022 season (Table 1).

-Table 1: Total allowable catches (TAC, t) allowances for customary fishing, recreational fishing, and other sources of mortality (t) and Total Allowable Commercial Catches (TACC, t) declared for PAU 5 and PAU 5B since introduction into the QMS.
+Table 1: Total allowable catches (TAC, t) allowances for customary fishing, recreational fishing, and other sources of mortality (t) and Total Allowable Commercial Catches (TACC, t) declared for PAU 5 and PAU 5B since introduction into the QMS. † The decision to increase the PAU5B TACC and customary allowance on 1 October 2018 was not implemented due to a High Court issued interim order.
+That order was discharged on 30 September 2022 and the increase actioned on 1 October 2022.